Waltons4eva/ubiquitywe/README.md

 TODO

-* Cancellable preview/execution handlers & sort out current preview show/execution order
-* Ubiquity Touch: add a popup near selection a la Oxford Dictionary one to execute predefined commands with set arguments on the selection (useful for various dictionary/clipping apps on touch devices)
+* Ubiquity Touch: add a popup near the page text selection a la Oxford Dictionary one to execute predefined commands with set arguments on the selection (useful for various dictionary/clipping apps on touch devices)
 * Implement permanent suggestion statistics (SuggestionMemory)